sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ## (Basic) condition coverage

 Branch coverage gives two branches for each decision, no matter how complicated or complex the decision is.
-When a decision gets complicated, i.e., it contains more than one condition like `a > 10 && b < 20 && c < 10`,
+When a decision gets complicated, i.e. it contains more than one condition like `a > 10 && b < 20 && c < 10`,
 branch coverage might not be enough to test all the possible outcomes of all these decisions.

 For example, suppose one aims at testing the decision above.
 A test T1 (a=20, b=10, c=5), which makes the condition `true`, and a test T2 (a=5, b=10, c=5), which makes the condition `false`, already fully cover this decision block, in terms of branch coverage.
-However, these two tests do not cover all the possibilities/different combinations for this decision to be evaluated to `false`; e.g., T3 (a=20, b=30, c=5), etc.
+However, these two tests do not cover all the possibilities/different combinations for this decision to be evaluated to `false`; e.g. T3 (a=20, b=30, c=5), etc.

 When using *condition coverage* as a criterion, we split each compound condition into multiple decision blocks.
 This means each of the conditions will be tested separately, and not only the "big decision block".